-The site of the Arkansas’ first post office, courthouse, and land office, Davidsonville faded away close to 15 year after being established 1815 .
+Site of Arkansas’s first post office, courthouse and land office.
+Davidsonville faded away close to 15 years after being established in 1815.
 A park with camping, lake and river fishing, trails, pavilions, playgrounds and picnic areas surrounds Trappers Lake.
-Pets must be leashed at all times.

 Kendra Harris, 7953 Highway 166 S, Pocahontas, AR 72455

 2 miles west of Pocahontas on U.S. 62, then 9 miles south on Hwy.
 166. Or from U.S. 63 at Black Rock, take Hwy.
 361 and travel 6 miles north.